mkhaled501333/caddy-proxy/README.md

 1. **Domain DNS Configuration**: Ensure both domains point to your server's public IP:
    - `janssencrm.cloud` → Your server IP
-   - `janssencmma.cloud` → Your server IP
+   - `janssencmma.com` → Your server IP

 2. **Firewall Configuration**: Open ports 80 and 443 on your server
    - Port 80: HTTP (for Let's Encrypt challenges)